SadraBoreiri/SDPC_CHSH/README.md

-# SPDC-based CHSH Simulation with Noisy/Unreliable Sources
+# SPDC-based CHSH Simulation with Unreliable Noisy Sources

 This repository contains a Jupyter Notebook that numerically studies **CHSH violations** using SPDC-inspired sources under realistic noise and post-selection.
 It accompanies the paper: